prabhakarlab/MO2GP/README.md

 4. Feature Selection (keep the most informative features)<br>
 5. Applying PCA for dimensionality reduction<br>

-Finally, the quality of the shape embeddings is evaluated using a modified silhouette score where for each data point, we calculated the mean silhouette score within each shape class and then took the average of these per-shape class means.
+Finally, the quality of the shape embeddings is evaluated using a modified silhouette score where we first find the average score for each specific group, then final silhouette score was then determined by taking the average of these per group means.

 In this tutorial, we set **n_interp** to 250 points, **scale** the shapes by perimeter so that all shapes have the same perimeter length, and used **num_smooth = 0**.<br>